ppiankov/roptimizr/README.md

 # 🧠 roptimizr.sh — Kubernetes Resource Optimizer

+A tiny bash script that gives practical Kubernetes insights fast — especially when you’re too tired to think.

-roptimizr scans all Kubernetes pods (excluding system namespaces) and identifies containers that are:
+## roptimizr scans all Kubernetes pods (excluding system namespaces) and identifies containers that are:
 	•	CPU-hot
 	•	Memory-heavy
 	•	Restarting